 History of Cactus Wren Republican Women –

-Cactus Wren Republican Women’s Club was founded in 1967.
-Cactus Wren RW was the first Republican Women’s Club with evening meetings.
-Many women wanted to become politically active but could not get away from occupational or home responsibilities during the day so Cactus Wren was born; a place for women to meet and exchange ideas, learn about politics and help the Republican cause.
+Cactus Wren Republican Women was founded in 1967.
+Cactus Wren RW was the first Republican Women’s club with evening meetings.
+Many women wanted to become politically active but could not get away from occupational or home responsibilities during the day so Cactus Wren RW was born; a place for women to meet and exchange ideas, learn about politics and help the Republican cause.

 Arizona Federation of Republican Women –